gt-sse-center/autora-user-cookiecutter/docs/index.md

 To establish a complete online closed-loop system for AutoRA, there are two key components that need to be configured:

-1. AutoRA Workflow:
+1. AutoRA Workflow
     - This workflow can be executed locally, on a server, or using `Cylc`.
 It must have the ability to communicate with a website, allowing for writing of new conditions and reading of observation data.
     - The AutoRA workflow can be customized by adding or removing AutoRA functions, such as AutoRA experimentalists or AutoRA theorists.
 It relies on an AutoRA Experimentation Manager to facilitate communication.

 2. Website To Conduct Experiment:
     - The website serves as a platform for conducting experiments and needs to be compatible with the AutoRA workflow.
       - In this setup, we use a `Node` application hosted on Firebase to serve the website.

 To simplify the setup process, we provide a `cookiecutter` template that generates a project folder containing the following two directories:

 1. Researcher Hub:
     - This directory includes a basic example of an AutoRA workflow.
     - You can modify this example by adding or removing AutoRA functions to create a customized AutoRA workflow that suits your requirements.
     - The workflow incorporates an AutoRA Experimentation Manager, enabling communication with the website.
     - The workflow also incorporates an AutoRA Recruitment Manager, enabling recruitment of participants via Prolific.

 2. Testing Zone:
     - This directory provides a basic example of a website served with Firebase, ensuring compatibility with the AutoRA workflow.

 The following steps outline how to set up the project: